staticka/staticka/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Yet another static site generator for PHP.
+Staticka is yet another static site generator written in PHP.
+It uses [`Markdown`](https://en.wikipedia.org/wiki/Markdown) format for the content files and the [`Laravel Blade`](https://laravel.com/docs/5.5/blade) engine for managing the view files.
+It is also written using [Slytherin](https://github.com/rougin/slytherin).

 ## Install